rajinder-yadav/tscli/README.md

 ```

 _Note_: The TypeScript source code is run through a linter (_TSLint_) before a build and before it is committed to the Git repository.
 Any errors encountered must be fixed before the Git commit is allowed to proceed.

+**Important!**: I have noticed, one in a while the git hooks will continue to fail when there is nothing really wrong.
+If you suspect this is the case, the easy fix is to delete the `node_modules` folder.
+Follow it with a `npm install` or simply type `yarn` and then try to commit or push the code again.

 ### Testing